Evergreen Ideas for Counting and Number Recognition

 Imagine teaching counting and number recognition without having to buy expensive resources.
-Well you can and I'm here to show you how!
+Well, you can and I'm here to show you how!
 Opportunities can EASILY be found every day through play.
-So hunt through your cupboards and get started with this selection of fun ideas for teaching number:
+Hunt through your cupboards and get started with this selection of fun ideas for teaching number:

 When counting objects, children should be encouraged to line the items up and touch each one as they count.
 Remind them to say only one number for each object.

 With the ongoing global pandemic, hand washing provides the ideal chance to practice counting to 20!
 Encourage your child to count in different voices: loud/quiet/deep/ high/monster/lion, etc.

 Use loose parts (buttons, pine cones, pom poms, sticks, etc.) to make pictures and then count the number of each item used.